generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

   If `build` is still false, I execute `docker-compose up` WITHOUT the `-b` flag.
 Note that if there are changes to the `Dockerfile-dev` file, it will also rebuild.

-Before the docker-compose up is called, I call `docker system prune --force`.
+Before the docker-compose up is called, I call `docker system prune --force` [††††††](#resources).
 This cleans up the Docker environment.
-See [docker system prune](https://docs.docker.com/engine/reference/commandline/system_prune/).

 Now I check if the `NO_AUTO_START` environment variable is set.
 If it is NOT, I define a bunch of useful function and execute them.